AntonyWangai/AntonyWangai/README.md

 - 💞️ I’m looking to collaborate on hackathons.
 - 📫 How to reach me....instagram account @wangai_mburu

+Only compare yourself to your past self.
+Have your abilities and knowledge improved from where you were last week, last month, or last year?
+Be proud of the progress that you’ve made!
 - The strongest assets you can have as a student are a desire to build, a problem-solving mind, and persistence in the face of setbacks.

 <!---